 Clara’s recent work as sole counsel includes acting for the Marriott Group in a dispute relating to a luxury hotel in Antigua (instructed by Macfarlanes); obtaining substantial security for Bank of Cyprus in multi-million pound fraud litigation (the judgment can be found here) and acting for the successful claimants in a two-day arbitration concerning an alleged variation to a contract for the supply of marine fuel.
 Recent led work includes defeating a jurisdictional challenge brought by two customers of the insolvent OW Bunker group (the judgment can be found here); defending Bank of Cyprus against a fraudulent claim based on a forged settlement agreement (the judgment can be found here); successfully defending a well-known commodities trader against a US$17 million sale of goods claim; and defeating a s.67 challenge to an arbitrator’s jurisdiction brought by a state-owned oil company.

-Clara has acted in a number of high-profile cases, including the OW Bunker litigation (Supreme Court and Court of Appeal), described by Lloyd’s List as “the most spectacular shipping legal imbroglio so far this century”; Lakatamia v Nobu Su EWHC 3611 (Comm), a US$80 million claim on an oral contract for the purchase of derivatives; and Al-Mojil v Protiviti, a US$450 million professional negligence claim due to be tried in the DIFC Courts in May.
+Clara has acted in a number of high-profile cases, including the OW Bunker litigation (Supreme Court and Court of Appeal), described by Lloyd’s List as “the most spectacular shipping legal imbroglio so far this century”; Lakatamia v Nobu Su EWHC 3611 (Comm), an US$80 million claim on an oral contract for the purchase of derivatives; and Al-Mojil v Protiviti, a US$450 million professional negligence claim in the DIFC Courts.

 If you are interested in instructing Clara, please contact the clerks.
 Clara is happy to accept pro bono instructions in appropriate cases.